wachaon/wes/docs/README.en.md

 -   `WScript.Quit` can't interrupt the program and doesn't return an error code
 -   Asynchronous processing such as `setTimeout` and `Promise` is not possible
--   The second argument *event prefix* of `WScript.CreateObject` cannot be used
+-   You cannot use the *event prefix* as the second argument of `WScript.CreateObject`

 # install